GrantBirki/cah-generator/README.md

 - `[[gears]]` - Ads the `gears` image to a card
 - `[[2]]` - Ads the `draw 2` image to a card
 - `[[3]]` - Ads the `draw 2 pick 3` image to a card

+> Note: to add a custom card image, drop the image file into the `generators/single-card-output/custom_img/` folder

 ### About `info.txt`